The entire book appears at this link with chapters added after appearing online:

 terrorists.
 The save a fetus while screw the child crowd goes free.

-with dissenters.
-Magistrates working in the wee hours
+Magistrates working in the wee hours of pre-dawn Wednesday

 “I’d like to thank the police for being here.
 And I’d like to thank the media.